1527 election in Cetin: Aftermath

 Ferdinand's plenipotentiaries took over the Charter from the Croats and took it with them on their way back to Vienna.
 In return, earlier that day, in a document called Coronation Oath, they confirmed the promises and assurances of Ferdinand (given before upon the previous demands of the Croats), and accepted all the related obligations and responsibilities of the new-elected king.

-Before their return to Vienna, the plenipotentiaries wrote a letter to their principal on 3 January 1527 in which they informed him about the sequence of events during the Parliament session and explained their delay and longer stay in Croatia than expected before (among other things, some of Croatian magnates did not have their seals with them, but needed to go home and to verify the Charter afterwards).
+Before their return to Vienna, the plenipotentiaries wrote a letter to their principal on 3 January 1527 in which they informed him about the sequence of events during the parliament session and explained their delay and longer stay in Croatia than expected before (among other things, some of Croatian magnates did not have their seals with them, but needed to go home and to verify the Charter afterwards).

-On January 6, 1527, the Slavonian nobility distanced themselves from this election and nominated John Zápolya the rival claimant to the Hungarian throne instead.
+On 6 January 1527, the Slavonian nobility led by Christoph Frankopan distanced themselves from this election and insisted on John Zápolya as the rightful claimant to the Hungarian throne instead, referring to Hungarian Diet conclusion from 1505 that the new monarch cannot be a foreigner.
+Roughly months later, as Ferdinand didn't keep election promises well, the Croatian nobility again gathered in Cetin and complained that "let Your Majesty know that no gentleman can be found who would rule Croatia by force.
+For after the death of our last king, Zvonimir of happy memory, we freely joined the holy crown of the Kingdom of Hungary, and after that now to Your Majesty".

 A civil war erupted, with Ferenc Batthyány leading the pro-Habsburg faction and Christoph Frankopan leading the pro-Zápolya faction.
-The Austrian option ultimately prevailed after Zápolya's death in 1540.
+On 3 November 1527, Ferdinand was eventually crowned with rightful crown in Székesfehérvár.
+The Austrian option prevailed, first in Croatian-Slavonian parts after Christoph Frankopan's death in 1527 (replaced by Simon Erdődy), and ultimatively after Zápolya's death in 1540 (who also asked for help the Ottomans, resulting in Habsburg–Ottoman wars in Hungary and formation of Ottoman Hungary).